-It is true that infants use suction to feel safe, relaxed and even feel pleasure.
+It is true that infants use suction to feel safe, relaxed, and even feel pleasure.
 In reality, babies don’t want the milk, he or she just wants to suck, but if it is accompanied by a few ounces of milk, then obviously they will swallow the milk whilst sucking.

 There’s a high price to pay for encouraging bottle-feeding, and I'm not talking about what you spend in formula.
 In addition to the unnecessary consumption of extra (unneeded) calories, babies are left with traces of milk in their mouth and teeth.
-And in time, this will result in dental problems, along with some of the issues previously explained.
+And in time, this will result in dental problems, along with some of the issues previously mentioned.

 Because by then:

 But how you do wean a baby from a bottle?
-That’s the question I get from many Moms who have tried multiple times, resulting in endless days of crying?
+That’s the question I get from many Moms who have tried multiple times, resulting in endless days of crying.

-Here is my Plan.
+Here is my plan.
 It’s not the only plan out there, but for many of my patients, it has worked very well.
 All of my patients who have tried this method have been successful.

-First: All caregivers of your baby need to be on board with the plan, and everyone needs to be in agreement with your approach.
+Step One: All caregivers of your baby need to be on board with the plan, and everyone needs to be in agreement with your approach.
 And everyone needs to understand:

 The secret trick to this plan is this: if your baby gets so much as a sniff of insecurity from either parent or another caregiver about the bottle-weaning plan, I assure you that you are going to fail before you have even begun.

-Second: We're going to use your baby's goodwill to succeed in our plan.
+Step Two: We're going to use your baby's goodwill to succeed in our plan.

 All kids like to give and receive gifts.
 So prepare a box that fits all their bottles (each and every one of them), as if you were going to make a gift.